Nebraska Medical Assistance Program (Nebraska Medicaid ) Long Term Care Programs, Benefits & Eligibility Requirements

 After doing some research, you or someone you trust should visit any nursing homes you’re considering before making a final decision.
 Call first to make an appointment for the visit, and arrive with a list of questions, like: Does the residence offer social activities?
 How does it help residents with vision and dental care?
 Who are the staff doctors?
 What is the food like?
 CMS has a comprehensive “Nursing home checklist” you can use to evaluate a nursing home while visiting.

-Data collected by CMS from 2019-2022 shows that Nebraska nursing homes are near the national averages when it comes to health standards and fire safety.
-The data also shows that only 4% of residents in Nebraska nursing homes have depressive symptoms, which is less than half the national average of 8.1%.
-On the other hand, 4.7% of residents in Nebraska nursing homes experienced a major fall with an injury during that time frame, which is noticeably more than the national average of 3.4%.
+Data collected by CMS from 2018-2023 shows that Nebraska nursing homes averaged 18.5 health deficiencies that led to violations, which is well below the national average of 27.2 during the same sample time frame. are near the national averages when it comes to health standards and fire safety.
+The data also shows that only 4.4% of residents in Nebraska nursing homes have depressive symptoms, which is less than half the national average of 9%.